What you will learn:

 By the end of this course you will be able to:

-- describe the principles of Time Division Multiplexing (TDM).
+- describe the principles and applications of time division multiplexing (TDM).

 - describe the role and basic operation of different types of synchronous equipment inc. terminal multiplexers, drop and insert multiplexers and cross-connect equipment.